-We often hear from people who say that they would love to do a year of service with Lutheran Volunteer Corps (LVC), but feel like they have too many student loans that they have to repay.
+We often hear from people who say that they would love to do a year or semester of service with Lutheran Volunteer Corps (LVC), but feel like they have too many student loans that they have to repay.
 If that’s you, we have some good news!
-There are actually several options to affordably pay your student loans during a year of service.
+There are actually several options to affordably pay your student loans.

-A year of service with LVC also provides you with valuable work experience to help you get a job after your year of service and/or makes you eligible for many generous graduate school scholarships.
-So, you are not throwing money away for a year by opting to serve instead of getting a full-time job.
+Service with LVC also provides you with valuable work experience to help you get a job after volunteering and/or makes you eligible for many generous graduate school scholarships.
+So, you are not throwing money away by opting to serve instead of getting a full-time job.

 If you have private loans, you’ll need to talk with your lender about repayment options.
 If you have a co-signer on any loan, it’s also important to discuss any loan repayment plans with them.